petedavisdev/petedavis.dev/_posts/vuepress-layouts.md

   - Tutorial
 permalink: /:slug
 ---
-I'm currently working on a base theme for VuePress theme designers.
-This theme will come with a bunch of different layouts for different types of page.
+I'm recently started building on a [base theme](https://github.com/petedavisdev/vuepress-theme-base) for VuePress theme designers.
+This theme will come with a bunch of different [layouts](https://vuepress.vuejs.org/theme/writing-a-theme.html#layout-component) for different types of page.

 - layouts
   - 404.vue